-3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Variable.
+3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Spring-of even years.
 Prerequisite: Minimum grade of C in ENGL 103 or ENGL 103W, concurrent enrollment allowed.

 An introduction to the history, structure and issues facing major media channels like television, newspaper, radio, and the Internet.
 Includes communication theory and practice.
 Designed for students who intend to enter the communication field, and for those who want a broad overview.